capacitor-community/generic-oauth2/README.md

 This plugin is powered by BYTEOWLS Software & Consulting and was build for [Team Conductor](https://team-conductor.com/en/) - Next generation club management platform.

+### Commercial support and consulting

+We create plugins for apps we build and share them **as it is** with the community.

+I you have a feature request, need support how to use the plugin or need a release breaking with our normal release cycle you have the possibility to sponsor the development by paying for this custom development or support.

+See the wiki page for how to request a quote.